RabbirBR/ProjectManagementSuite/readme.md

 	<li>Add Tasks to project.</li>
 	<li>Generate Gannt Chart using data in the system.</li>
 	<li>Show Project Information & settings in Project Info tab when opened.</li>
+	<li>Allow to edit some data in the Project Information tab.</li>
+	<li>Need to make Responsive - to use in mobile/cell phone devices.</li>
 </ul>

 <h2>Libraries and Packages Used</h2>